jensmalmgren/FFTMonitor/README.md

 # FFTMonitor
-A C# winform program reading the microphone, and displays a Fast Fourier frequency plot.
+A C# Winform program reads the microphone and displays a Fast Fourier frequency plot.
 I am using NAudio 2.0.1, ScottPlot 4.1.45, and FftSharp 2.1.0.

 I am going to make a sound effect visualization program, and for that, I had to have the essential elements such as:
 1. Reading the microphone data,